onetep-devel/documentation/recip_precond.rst

 Testing is needed to determine which option is the best for specific systems.
-Note that kinetic energy preconditioning can affect the total energy so one should always check and make sure the convergence of total energy difference (e.g. bettwen a prestine system and a distorted system) is correct.
+Note that kinetic energy preconditioning can affect the total energy so one should always check and make sure the convergence of total energy difference (e.g. bettwen a pristine system and a distorted system) is correct.

 Keywords
 ========